juanlu-sanz/fcos-ignition-config/README.md

 To install you can do either of two things:

-#### The easy way: pass the URL on every installation
+#### Option A) The easy way: pass the URL on every installation

-You simply boot your Fedora CoreOS live USB on your server, wait for it to "boot" and run
+You simply burn the ISO you just downloaded, boot your Fedora CoreOS live USB on your server, wait for it to "boot" and run

 ```bash
 lsblk  # To make sure which drive is which on your server